thechandanbhagat/khukuri/README.md

-# Khukuri: A Nepali Gen-Z Slang Programming Language
+# Khukuri: A Nepali Slang Programming Language

-Khukuri is a fun, educational interpreter for a programming language that uses Nepali Gen-Z slang keywords.
+Khukuri is a fun, educational interpreter for a programming language that uses Nepali slang keywords.
 The language combines familiar programming concepts with Nepali slang to make programming more accessible and entertaining for Nepali speakers.

 ## Features